bellingard/sonar-scanner-npm/README.md

 * `parameters` *Map*
   * `serverUrl` *String* (optional) The URL of the SonarQube server.
 Defaults to http://localhost:9000
   * `token` *String* (optional) The token used to connect to the SonarQube server.
 Empty by default.
-  * `options` *Map* (optionl) Used to pass extra parameters for the SonarQube analysis.
+  * `options` *Map* (optional) Used to pass extra parameters for the SonarQube analysis.
 See the [official documentation](http://redirect.sonarsource.com/doc/analysis-parameters.html) for more details.
 * `callback` *Function* (optional)
 Callback (the execution of the analysis is asynchronous).